How To Apply?

-- Professionals with 3 or more years of experience in bioethics-related fields, including medicine, nursing, law, dentistry, social work, health care administration, industry, public policy, regulatory affairs, and other allied health professions, or,
+- Professionals in bioethics-related fields, including medicine, nursing, law, dentistry, social work, health care administration, industry, public policy, regulatory affairs, and other allied health professions, or,

 - Students pursuing another bioethics-related graduate degree at the University of Pennsylvania or other area professional schools.

-We do admit a very limited number of post-bacclaureate students (those who have recently completed a BA or a BS), and we require a 3.5 GPA for these applicants.
-The MBE degree is not considered a "terminal degree;" further academic work is needed for most positions in the field of bioethics.
+Post-bacclaureate students (those who have recently completed a BA or a BS) and submatriculation applicants require a 3.5 GPA for admission.
+NOTE: The MBE degree is not considered a "terminal degree;" further academic work is needed for most positions in the field of bioethics.

 Professional applicants will be evaluated on the applicant's professional record and on the extent to which the MBE degree complements the applicant's career and future professional growth.
 For those students already matriculated in another graduate program who are applying for a dual degree, applicants are considered based on their academic record and on the extent to which the MBE degree complements the applicant's interests and educational goals.
 Post-bacclaureate students must have a 3.5 GPA.
 We do not require any standardized tests.